stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

                 HashSet<String> returnedScopes = new HashSet<String>();
                 Account account = result.getAccount();

-                //For each request scope, we want to compare it to see if the account has a group in Stormpath of the same name for(String scope: requestedScopes){
+                //For each requested scope, figure out if we the account can for(String scope: requestedScopes){
-                  if(account.isMemberOfGroup(scope)){
+                  if(allowScopeForAccount(account, scope)){
                     returnedScopes.add(scope);
                   }
                 }